Best headphones for working out: Ultimate List 2019

 To arrive at a decision on what makes the best headphones for working out we had to set a bunch of parameters.
 Unlike almost every other list of this type online I have actually had every single set of these headphones in our hands and used them for at the gym and whilst hiking and running among other sports.
 Those of you looking for a set of waterproof headphones for swimming should check out this list.

-That's right, other sites just simply make stuff up for views but we have put over 6 months into this list, in earnest, it all started back in January and we have now tested well over 50 sports headphones.
-Obviously, we are unable to test everything, I have a social life outside the gym but if you think there is an awesome set of workout headphones that I have missed out then send us the info on our Audiophile On Facebook page.
+That's right, other sites just simply make stuff up for views but we have put over 6 months of research into this list and we have now tested well over 50 sports headphones in the past year.
+Obviously, we aren’t unable to test everything, I have a social life outside the gym but if you think there is an awesome set of workout headphones that I have missed out then send us the info on our Audiophile On Facebook page.
 We will review it and add it to the list if its worthy of a spot.

 Now let's get on with the list and start by talking a bit about what we think makes a great set of gym headphones.